infantej2/Peep-Editor-Blockchain/README.md

 # Peep-Editor-Blockchain-Project
-C program that implements a peep editor and creates a peep ledger
+CMPT 201 group project.
+C program that implements a peep editor and creates a peep ledger.